cmol/cmol.github.io/_posts/2014-10-12-Hello-World.md

 ![https://github.com/cmol/arduino-rgb](http://instacod.es/file/95234)

-Chances are that this place will be a bit empty until I suceed in transfering my new domain, cmol.me, to here, but I already have lots of small things to write about.
+Chances are that this place will be a bit empty until I succeed in transferring my new domain, cmol.me, to here, but I already have lots of small things to write about.

 Until then, have fun with this picture of what I'm working on at the moment :-)